bwang514/PerformanceNet/README.md

    ./scripts/synthesize_audio.sh cello_exp_1 TEST_DATA
    ```

-2. Synthesizing audio from your customized musical scores (midi file):
+2. Synthesizing audio from your own midi file:

 > Please manually create a directory called "midi" in you experiment directory, then put the midi files into it before executing this script